Jharsa

 Jharsa is a village in Sector 39, Gurugram city of Gurugram district in Haryana State, India.
 It has a population of about 32,709; it is located 10 km from the Gurugram city centre and 254 km from the state's main city, Chandigarh.
 It is surrounded by Mohyal Colony, Patel Nagar, Kirti Nagar, Sectors 15, 31, 32, 39, 40, 46, and Indra Colony.

 History

+Origin

 The history of Jharsa dates back to medieval times.
 During the mughal and British colonial era, Jharsa was a paragana in Delhi subah, and Gurgaon was just a small village.
 The Report of a Tour in Eastern Rajputana in 1882-83, published in 1885 by Alexander Cunningham (the then Director-General of the Archaeological Survey of India), mentions a stone pillar at Gurgaon of a local feudal lord "Durgga Naga" with the 3-line inscription "Samvat 729 or 928, Vaisakh badi 4, Durgga Naga lokatari bhuta", dating back to 672 or 871 AD.
 The paragana of Badshahpur-Jharsa was ruled by Begum Samru (b.1753 – d.1836), who built a palace for herself between Badshahpur and Jharsa.
 Jharsa was the place of Samru's principal cantonment.
 She built palaces at Sardhana, Chandni Chowk in Delhi and Jharsa; parts of her fort compound have been completely lost to encroachments.